labbces/pcwkb/README.md

 This will start the Django development server.
 You can then open your web browser and go to http://127.0.0.1:8000/pcwkb_core to access the web page.

+If you encounter any issues while loading data or using the parsers, please refer to the project’s support resources or contact the development team for assistance.

 # Research and Development Team

  * João Vitor Leite Novoletti (IFSP, Piracicaba)